3 Days Queen Elizabeth National Park safari

 - Chimpanzee Trekking

 Maramagambo Forest is home to a thriving population of chimpanzees.
-Visitors can embark on guided chimpanzee trekking expeditions to observe these intelligent primates in their natural habitat.
-It’s a chance to witness their playful antics and learn more about their social behaviours.
+As a result, visitors can embark on guided chimpanzee trekking expeditions to observe these intelligent primates in their natural habitat.
+During the trek, you’ll have the chance to witness their playful antics and learn more about their social behaviors.
+Furthermore, the experience offers a deeper understanding of the forest ecosystem and the vital role chimpanzees play within it.

 To discover the magic of chimpanzee trekking in Maramagambo Forest.